kyaiooiayk/Data-Format-Notes/README.md

 It is a human-readable data-serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
 Both JSON and YAML are developed to provide a human-readable data interchange format.
 The YAML is realized as a superset of JSON format.
 It means that we can parse JSON using a YAML parser.
 Although the practical implementation of this theory is little tricky.
 Be aware thath YAML is an extremely bad choice for any configuration file because it's wildly unpredictable.
 ***

+## XML
+XML stands for Extensible Markup Language.
+It is similar to HTML in its appearance but, XML is used for data presentation, while HTML is used to define what data is being used.
+XML is exclusively designed to send and receive data back and forth between clients and servers.
+***

 ## Available tutorials
 - [How to read csv files](https://github.com/kyaiooiayk/Data-Format-Notes/blob/main/tutorials/GitHub_MD_rendering/How%20to%20read%20csv%20files.ipynb)
 - [How to read jason files](https://github.com/kyaiooiayk/Data-Format-Notes/blob/main/tutorials/GitHub_MD_rendering/How%20to%20read%20jason%20files.ipynb)